erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 You can think of as being like juggling a set of balls.
 If the juggler takes one more ball than he can handle, he doesn't drop ***that*** ball; he drops ***everything***.

 Thrashing is a very recognizable human state.
 If you’ve ever had a moment where you wanted to stop doing everything just to have the chance to write down everything you were supposed to be doing, but couldn’t spare the time, you’ve thrashed.
 You are accomplishing nothing at all.
-You feel exhaustion and burned out.
+You feel exhausted and burned out.

 ### How to reduce burden of multitasking?